xtexx/kuchikikiki/README.md

 [Documentation](https://docs.rs/kuchikikiki)

-Kuchikikiki is a fork of the [Kuchikiki (口利き)](https://github.com/brave/kuchikiki) library, which is now unmaintained.
+Kuchikikiki is a fork of the [Kuchikiki (口利き)](https://github.com/brave/kuchikiki) library, which is now not actively maintained.
 The [mwbot-rs](https://www.mediawiki.org/wiki/Mwbot-rs) project is still using a branch, and so will continue to support this repository.